Robots to the rescue at international trials in Florida

 The eight teams with the highest scores will be awarded $1 million in funding to prepare for the final round in late 2014, where a winner will take $2 million.

-While Carnegie-Mellon’s CHIMP eventually opened the door, leading the field on Saturday was a two-legged robot from Japan’s team SCHAFT, which finished first in the test, according to the DARPA Challenge website.
+While Carnegie-Mellon’s CHIMP eventually opened the door, leading the field on Saturday was a two-legged robot from Japan’s team SCHAFT.

-The Florida Institute for Human and Machine Cognition, based in Pensacola, Florida, took second place.
-Third went to Carnegie Mellon and CHIMP.

 Successes in the challenges are about as common as failures.
 Many robots tumbled off an industrial ladder designed to test sight and balance.